exercism/v3/languages/csharp/exercises/concept/randomness/.meta/design.md

 - Know that no seed is required
 - Know that both integers and real numbers can be generated
 - Know that once generated random numbers can be easily used for many purposes (including non-numeric ones).
+- Know about thread safety and how it relates to the `System.Random` class (discussion only).

 ## Out of scope